KDOL working to combat surge in fraudulent unemployment claims

 To report a fake claim, click here.
 Once you complete the report, law enforcement officials will be notified and you will be given a police report number.

-KDOL officials were not available for an immediate interview with KSN about this matter and could not provide an explanation as to how people’s personal information is being compromised to create these fake unemployment benefit claims.
+KDOL officials were not available for an immediate interview with KSN about this matter but said the fraudulent attempts are not due to a breach of the KDOL unemployment system or because of anything a Kansan may have done.

+Officials said a review of the fraudulent claims indicates that scammers are finding personal information through incidents like credit card data breaches and then using the information to illegally attempt to collect unemployment.

 State leaders said they are working to crack down on the issue and prevent the claims from going through.